-Especially if you or your team members are not very well versed in customer service and support metrics, this provides a great opportunity to learn more about them and how they contribute to your general business goals.
+Especially if you or your team members are not well versed in support metrics, this provides a great opportunity to learn more about them and how they contribute to your business goals.

 Customers expect you to meet them where they are.
-Even if you’re starting out with only one or a few support channels, there will probably come a time when you need to add more channels to your existing ones.
+Even if you’re starting out with only one or a few support channels, a time will come when you need to add more.

-Learning how to handle a completely new channel (for example, phone support in addition to email) can be time-consuming and difficult for your existing support team, especially if they have no previous experience with it.
+Learning how to handle a completely new channel (for example, phone support in addition to email) can be difficult for your existing team, especially if they have no previous experience with it.

 Different support channels also require different skill sets—phone support can be much more challenging and stressful than email support, for example.